A CYPRIOT BACKGAMMON GAME

 A HISTORICAL EVOLUTION

 To understand the popular game of both skill and chance, the history of backgammon itself must first be explored.
 The origins of modern-day Backgammon trace back thousands of years.
 Its history intertwines with the historical evolution of other similar dice-based board games.
-Sharing common elements with contemporary versions of the game today, Several ancient cultures, mainly from the East, and across several ages, introduced games of a similar nature.
+Sharing common elements with contemporary versions of the game today, several ancient cultures, mainly from the East, and across several ages, went on to introduce several dice-based games of a similar nature.

-Cypriot ‘Tavli’ in particular, is believed to share its roots with the ancient game of Senet.
-First played in Egypt around 3100 BC, the game of Senet emerged at around the same time as the Royal Game of Ur, which was played in Mesopotamia.
-The game’s evolution then took significant strides in Persian society, where it became known as Nard.
+Cypriot ‘Tavli’ in particular is believed to share its roots with the ancient game of Senet.
+First played in Egypt around 3100 BC, this game emerged at around the same time as the Royal Game of Ur, which was played in Mesopotamia.
+The evolution of Ur then took significant strides in Persian society, where it later became known as Nard.

 A FIRM SOCIAL & CULTURAL FAVOURITE